zopefoundation/zope.i18nmessageid/docs/narr.rst

   >>> foo.domain
   'myproject'

-The Zope project uses the "zope" domain for its messages.
+The Zope project uses the ``zope`` domain for its messages.
 This package exports an already-created factory for that domain:

 .. doctest::